 In 2016, I designed and programmed a VR scavenger hunt game that was used as a model for a Virtual Reality Coding workshop for 7-14 year olds.
 It was developed with the Unity game engine, programmed with C# and built for Android/Google Cardboard.

 As a long-time fan of the Harry Potter series, I pursued a passion project that took place in an alternate reality of the fictional universe I still adore to this day.
 I used the Unity game engine and Fungus SDK to put together this ambitious Choose Your Own Adventure game.
 Adobe Photoshop and Autodesk Maya were used to make visuals.

 Squirrel Quest is a first-person-shooter where the player takes on the role of a red squirrel seeking to reconquer his home from invasive grey squirrels.
 This project was developed with the Unity game engine and programmed with C#.
 Game objects including enemy squirrels and collectibles were modeled, rigged and animated with Autodesk Maya.

-This app was designed for the 2015 mPathy project, a contest sponsored by Google NYC and non-profit ECPAT.
+This app was designed for the 2015 mPathy project, a UX design contest sponsored by Google NYC and non-profit ECPAT.
 It aims to help the hospitality industry combat child sex trafficking.
 The prototype was created with Adobe InDesign and inVision and is developed by non-profit technology organization WebServes.